Archive for the ‘Drainage System’ Category

 4 Inch Drain Pipe Ready to be covered with dirt in Norman.

 If you live in Oklahoma City and need a French Drain installed in your yard, or along your driveway, or near your foundation, give us a call.
-If you live in Edmond or Norman and need a Surface Drain installed in the concrete in your sidewalk or driveway, we can help.
-If you live in Mustang or Yukon and would like to protect your trees or flower beds from standing water with a French Drain, We specializes in just that!
+Do you live in Edmond or Norman and need a Surface Drain installed in the concrete in your sidewalk or driveway, we can help.
+Mustang or Yukon Residents who would like to protect their trees or flower beds from standing water with a French Drain, we specializes in just that!

 Hard rain in Oklahoma is common.
 Many homes and businesses have drainage problems.
 Standing water from storm water runoff can cause damage to grass, trees and shrubs, not to mention foundations, sidewalks and driveways.
 Oklahoma Drainage and Sprinkler Repair can design and install a drainage system that may be complex using several types of drains, or basic using just a French Drain or a Surface Drain.
 It depends on the customer’s needs.